Designing Ubiquiti’s EV Charger System

 Key feedback related to software and UX included

 Based on testing and user feedback, the team continuously iterated and refined the experience.
+The first-generation EV Station was launched at the 2023.

 Defined idle UI states by unlock method and surfaced charging info to drivers based on user needs and feasibility.